-Work rules are defined as “rules promulgated by the employer within its discretion which regulate the personal conduct of employees as it affects their employment except that the employer may enforce these rules outside the normal work hours when the conduct of the employee would prejudice the interest of the state as an employer.”
-The following work rules were issued by the University of Wisconsin System as part of its responsibility under law to inform all classified employees of personal conduct considered unacceptable as a University of Wisconsin employee.
-These rules have not been established to restrict the rights of employees, but rather to advise them of prohibited conduct which would interfere with the university’s objectives in maintaining an orderly and efficient system.
+Work rules are defined as "rules promulgated by the employer within its discretion which regulate the personal conduct of employees as it affects their employment except that the employer may enforce these rules outside the normal work hours when the conduct of the employee would prejudice the interest of the state as an employer."
+The following work rules relating to personal conduct are issued by the University of Wisconsin System as part of its responsibility under law to inform all classified employees of personal conduct considered unacceptable as a University of Wisconsin employee.
+These rules are established so the University can attain its objectives in an orderly and efficient manner and are not intended to restrict the rights of employees, but rather to advise employees of prohibited conduct.

 A. Insubordination, including disobedience, or failure or refusal to carry out assignments or instructions.

 B. Loafing, loitering, sleeping or engaging in unauthorized personal business.